 The FWS's decision to solicit external peer review on its species listing decisions is the result of formal FWS policy, but it is not legally required.
 Perhaps in part because it is discretionary, FWS's decision to use external peer review for listings, as well as its selection of reviewers, has been controversial.
-The FWS's actual selection of reviewers in individual cases has been criticized by members of Congress, who, for example, argue that the FWS selects reviewers in ways that stack the deck in favor of a desired outcome.
-Other stakeholders question whether peer review is even necessary at all and have expressed concern that it might reduce the FWS's discretion, delay the economic assessment of critical habitat designations not only informs the Secretary regarding the benefits and costs of alternative habitat designations as required by the ESA, but also allows the Service to address the requirements of Executive Orders 12866 and 13211, and the Regulatory Flexibility Act (RFA), as amended by the Small Business Regulatory Enforcement Fairness Act (SBREFA).
+The FWS's actual selection of reviewers in individual cases has been criticized by members of Congress, who, for example, argue that the FWS selects reviewers in ways that stack the deck in favor of a that explores the consequences of the critical habitat designation, required under NEPA.
+The second is a draft economic assessment of alternative critical habitat designations.
+The economic assessment of critical habitat designations not only informs the Secretary regarding the benefits and costs of alternative habitat designations as required by the ESA, but also allows the Service to address the requirements of Executive Orders 12866 and 13211, and the Regulatory Flexibility Act (RFA), as amended by the Small Business Regulatory Enforcement Fairness Act (SBREFA).
 Both of these additional assessments are made available, with the proposed rule, for public viewing and are considered part of the larger package subjected to notice and comment.
 It is not clear whether they must also pass through the same proposed rule review chain or whether they are considered the equivalent of staff documents that support a larger critical habitat designation.

-Interview with FWS Staff Member, Field Office, Feb.
+&lt;sup>226 Interview with FWS Staff Member, Field Office, Feb.
 15, 2012.

-&lt;sup>220 See, e.g., Joy Nicholopoulos, The Endangered Species Listing Program, 24 ENDANGERED SPECIES BULLETIN, Nov./Dec.
+&lt;sup>230 See, e.g., Joy Nicholopoulos, The Endangered Species Listing Program, 24 ENDANGERED SPECIES BULLETIN, Nov./Dec.
 1999, at 5, 9.